 The Guide To Event Stream Processing

 Autonomous vehicles generate a vast amount of data from cameras, radars, light detection and ranging (LIDAR) sensors (measure distances by pulsing lasers), and global positioning systems.
 Self-driving cars must analyze this data in real-time to obtain a three-dimensional view of their surroundings and avoid obstacles while navigating to a destination.
+Anything less than real-time increases risk.

 Supply chain and logistics management applications rely on barcode scanners and RFID (radio frequency identification) to determine the physical location of raw materials and finished goods traveling between suppliers, manufacturers, and consumers.
 They use this data to estimate delivery time, calculate inventory, and detect loss or theft.
+Delays can have vast impacts across an organization's critical systems.

 The analytical engines supporting such real-time applications rely on two modern concepts covered in this guide: Stream processing and complex event processing (CEP).
 Some refer to the combination of the two as event stream processing.